sumed-h/Group-3/README.md

 ## Business Understanding

-Explain your stakeholder audience here\
 The stakeholders are Zillow.
 They are the most used online real estate site.
 The current model they use to evaluate the price of homes has a median error rate of 1.9%.
 However, this error rate increases to 2.3% in Washington.
 This results in 9.8% of houses being at or above a 10% error rate.
 This can equate to 10s of thousands of dollars on an individual scale and millions at a company level.
 We are creating a model to reduce the errors in the Washington area.
-Having a better model will encourage use of the site and increase revenue. \
+Having a better model will encourage use of the site and increase revenue.

 ## Data
 We cleaned the following 12 variables from the dataset, and we evaluated the outliers, the missed entries of data, and other issues in each variable.\